 - Key issues can include your potential liability if things go wrong, and ownership of intellectual property (such as brand names).

 - Terminating a relationship can be problematic.
-For example, within the EU a self-employed agent is likely to be entitled to significant compensation.
+For example, within the EU a self-employed agent could be entitled to compensation.

 - An experienced lawyer will know what needs to be addressed.